-A total of \$420,000 in CDBG-CV funding was deployed to local businesses during the program year through the Small Business Emergency Relief Program.
+A total of \$10,000 in CDBG-CV funding was deployed to one local business during PY 2022 through the Small Business Emergency Relief Program, marking the final business assisted under the program, with all the prior businesses receiving CV funds during PY 2021.
 The program's goal was to aid locally owned small businesses that demonstrated hardships or revenue loss that the business experienced because of the Coronavirus Pandemic.
 The program assisted locally owned businesses that demonstrated these hardships and revenue loss and helped to retain jobs.
 Staff worked with the Watertown Local Development Corporation to review and approve applications and then developed Grantee Commitment Agreements for each business.

-Staff also verified employment and payroll data and processed payments for each business.
-The City reimbursed 42 businesses for eligible expenses under the program with CDBG-CV funding during PY 2021.
+At the back end of the project, Planning Staff verified employment and payroll data and demographic data for persons assisted for each business.
+The City successfully closed 32 businesses' CARES Act Grants under this program during PY 2022.

 The City has been actively implementing the various CDBG-CV programs and projects noted above during the last program year.
-The City expended a total of \$27,887.76 on Planning and Administration for CDBG-CV projects during the Program Year.
+The City expended a total of \$7,838.24 on Planning and Administration for CDBG-CV projects during the Program Year.